meskio/Zones/README.md

-RedZone (Polygons!)
+ZoneGuard (Polygons!)
 ==================

-RedZone is a Find My Phone type Android app with a geofencing twist.
+ZoneGuard is a "find my phone" type Android app with a geofencing twist.
 All devices running Android 4.2.2 and higher with Google Play Services installed are supported.

 Find My Phone
 -------------
-While most Find My Phone type apps require the user to access a web application, RedZone is controlled entirely by commands within SMS (text) messages.
+While most Find My Phone type apps require the user to access a web application, ZoneGuard is controlled entirely by commands within SMS (text) messages.
 SMS commands are authenticated by a user defined password following the command, the below commands are currently supported: